 I wish I could tell you that since we are professionals in the home design industry, things are easy breezy with this renovation project!
 I knew it wouldn't be the case.
 Everyone warned me of the woes of home renovation while living in the house.
 (Did I mention WITH KIDS??!!!!)
 It has been a test of our marriage and parenting-- and we are only a few months into it.
 My parents came recently and immediately checked themselves into the nearest hotel.
 (The paint fumes and dust are no joke!)
-We had no kitchen at all for so long that our young daughters were starting to think that their bedroom is actually our dining room and their bathroom is our kitchen.
-Not even a microwave for a while!
+We've had no kitchen for so long.
 PB&Js made over the kids bathroom sink and cold pizza leftovers from yesterday's delivery went from charming to tired very fast.

 PRO TIP #1: Stick with same brand of paint!